dkhaothong/dkhaothong.github.io/_pages/about.md

 I explore the fields of visual design, technology, and behavioral science to apply an interdisciplinary perspective when I design and research user experiences.
 I take pride in learning about others' stories and being a lifelong learner.

-I’m currently a junior product manager in the EdTech space at [TCI (Teachers' Curriculum Institute)] (https://www.teachtci.com/) where I'm working on innovative, award-winning software to deliver an impactful curriculum to teachers and students across the nation.
+I’m currently a junior product manager in the EdTech space at [Teachers' Curriculum Institute] (https://www.teachtci.com/) where I'm working on innovative, award-winning software to deliver an impactful curriculum to teachers and students across the nation.
 My biggest interest within tech currently is learning how to seamlessly integrate software and hardware in a multi-screen experience, at scale.
 Right now, I'm reading [Conversational Design by Erika Hall](https://abookapart.com/products/conversational-design).

 Outside of tech, you can find me noodling on my guitar, cooking up tasty meals in the kitchen with others, and hiking in the Bay Area.